 Ordering & Referring Information

-• Claims from laboratories for ordered tests;
+- Claims from clinical laboratories for ordered tests;

 About the Ordering and Referring Files

-To keep the available information up to date, CMS will replace the Report twice a week.
-At any given time, only one Report (the most current) will be available for downloading.
-The file can be downloaded by users with technical expertise and further sorted or manipulated.
+To keep the available information up to date, CMS will update the reports twice a week.
+At any given time, only one Report (the most current) will be available for exporting.
+The file can be exported by users with technical expertise and further sorted or manipulated.
 It can also be used to search for a particular physician or non-physician practitioner by NPI or by name.

-The new Initial Physician and Non-Physician Applications Pending Contractor Review files are lists of applications pending contractor review.
+The Initial Physician and Non-Physician Applications Pending Contractor Review files are lists of applications pending contractor review.
 These pending applications have NOT been processed by the CMS contractors.
 These lists have been compiled to allow individuals the ability to verify that an application has been submitted and is awaiting processing.